 Haji currently works for the U.S. Treasury Department continuing his service to the country as an Information Technology Specialist.
 He leads teams and projects who develop software to identify and catch fraudulent tax returns for the Internal Revenue Service.
 He also mentors other local veterans via the Pathways program with educational, career and civilian transitional guidance.

 He lives in Southern California with his wife of 25 years and 2 kids.

-Chris is the former President of the 3rd LAI-LAR Battalion Association.
+Chris is the former President of the 3rd LAI-LAR Battalion Wolfpack Association.
 He joined the Marine Corps in October 1990.
 Upon completing Recruit Training and School of Infantry, he was assigned to D Company, 3rd Light Armored Infantry as a Light Armored Vehicle Crewman (0313) Combat Replacement after the loss of the LAV-25 Red 2 in 1991.
-In 1992 he was assigned to B Company and deployed to Somalia in support of Operation Restore Hope as a Scout Team Leader until March of 1993.
+In 1992 he was assigned to Company B and deployed to Somalia in support of Operation Restore Hope as a Scout Team Leader until March of 1993.
 He later received orders to 2nd Light Armored Reconnaissance Battalion, Camp Lejeune, NC for assignment as an LAV-AT Vehicle Commander.
-In June of 1994 he was Medically Retired from the Corps due to injuries he suffered in Somalia.
+In June of 1994 he was medically retired from the Marine Corps due to injuries he suffered in Somalia.

-He has been married to Christy Jackson Sanford for 31 years; they have two children, Katie Scarlett, Sean Patric.
+He has been married to Christy Jackson Sanford for 31 years; they have two children, Katie Scarlett and Sean Patric.